OfficialLambdax/BeamMP-ServerScripts/CarBomb/README.md

 ### Motivation
 Eh.
 Felt like it.

+### What does it do?
+Installs a auto bomb inside everyones car that is enabled whenever the player drives over X speed.
+And that explodes the vehicle once the player drives below the same speed for > 3 seconds.

 ### Usage
 - Type these either into the ingame chat or into the server console
 - `/bomb` and `/bomb help` will show all available commands